Fremantle Stuff > West End > High Street. See also: streets index.

-Wyola RSL Club was at 81-3 High St. Architect: Thomas Anthoness (1903), Allen and Nicholas (1946).
+The Hicks building - later the Wyola and then RSL Club - is at 81-83 High St. Architect: Thomas Anthoness (1903), Allen and Nicholas (1946).
 Almost opposite the Commercial Hotel, at 81-83 High Street.
-This was the headquarters of the RSL (Returned and Services League).
+This was the headquarters of the RSL (Returned Services League).
 It was built in 1903 for the tailors J.A.
 Hicks and Company.
 Soon after its opening, the building was damaged by the explosion of a gunpowder store in the harbour; the blast resonated through most of the West End.
 It was extended, using designs by Allen and Nicholas, in 1946 and the RSL probably moved in at about that time.

 Commonwealth Bank building, 82 High St, 1934.
 Architects: Forbes and Fitzhardinge (alterations 1967-68).
 This building, with its massive columns, is of a markedly different style to other buildings nearby.
 Thomas Bousfield established a menswear business in 1902, doing a good trade ﬁtting out diggers heading for the Eastern Goldﬁelds.
 He occupied the premises for three years.
 They were demolished in the 1930s and the existing building was constructed in c.
 1935 for the Commonwealth Bank of Australia.
 Alterations were carried out in 1967-68.
 The Hospital Benefit Fund bought the place in 1977 and restored the c.
 1935 building.
 In 2005 it was occupied by Indigenart and the Mossenson Gallery.
 (Hutchison 2006: 148.)